neumino/neumino.github.io/movies.md

-### Passengers
+### Assassin&#39;s Creed
-*Released on 2016-12-21, vote average 6.1*
+*Released on 2016-12-21, vote average 5*

-A spacecraft traveling to a distant colony planet and transporting thousands of people has a malfunction in its sleep chambers.
-As a result, two passengers are awakened 90 years early.
+Lynch discovers he is a descendant of the secret Assassins society through unlocked genetic memories that allow him to relive the adventures of his ancestor, Aguilar, in 15th Century Spain.
+After gaining incredible knowledge and skills he’s poised to take on the oppressive Knights Templar in the present day.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/7BWWWQzTpNU?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/qUtn5yHJRTk?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>